-- 101(1) A council may make by-laws - (a) respecting the governance of the college and the management and conduct of its affairs, including the management and carrying out of powers and duties by council, committees, tribunals, panels and other entities; - (b) respecting the appointment, election, establishment and removal of officers, employees, committees, tribunals, panels and other entities and their members, and their powers and duties; - (c) establishing council and respecting the number and selection or election of the voting and non-voting members of council, their terms of office, removal from office and the filling of vacancies; - (d) respecting quorum, procedures at meetings and the holding of meetings of the council, committees, tribunals and other entities by mail, telephone conference or audiovisual or other electronic means; - (e) establishing how or by whom expenses and remuneration payable to members of the council, committees, tribunals and other entities are determined; - (f) respecting the establishment of registers of other members and the entry of information in the registers and the removal of that information;
+104(1) The council may make bylaws

-- (g) respecting other members, including transitional provisions respecting such members under a former Act; - (h) establishing the date by which regulated members are to apply for practice permits and providing for reinstatement of registration and practice permits cancelled under this Act except those cancelled under Part 4; - (i) respecting benefits programs and educational incentives; - (j) respecting forms and notices; - (k) respecting costs, fees, levies and assessments to be paid by regulated members and applicants with respect to registration, practice permits and late payment fees under this Act or the by-laws and for any review, appeal, thing or service provided by the college under this Act or the by-laws; - respecting the publication and distribution of information described in sections 49(6) and 89(1); - (m) respecting the approval of by-laws; - (n) respecting the development of or adoption of a code of ethics and standards of practice.
+- (a) respecting the governance of the Institute and the management and conduct of its affairs, including the management and carrying out of powers and duties by the council, committees, hearing tribunals, panels and other entities; - (b) respecting the appointment, election, establishment and removal of officers, employees, committees, hearing tribunals, panels and other entities and their members, and their powers and duties; - (c) establishing the council and, subject to section 12(1), respecting the number and selection or election of the voting and non-voting members of the council, their terms of office, removal from office and the filling of vacancies; - (d) respecting quorum, procedures at meetings and the holding of meetings of the council, committees, hearing tribunals and other entities by mail, telephone conference or audiovisual or other electronic means; - (e) establishing how or by whom expenses and remuneration payable to members of the council, committees, hearing tribunals and other entities are determined: - (f) respecting the establishment of registers of other members and the entry of information in the registers and the removal of that information: - (g) respecting other members, including transitional provisions respecting such members under the former Act; - (h) establishing the date by which regulated members are to apply for renewal of practice permits and providing for reinstatement of registration and reissuance of practice permits cancelled under this Act except those cancelled under Part 4;

-(2) The Regulations Act does not apply to by-laws under this section.
+- (i) respecting benefits programs and educational incentives; - (j) respecting forms and notices; - (k) respecting costs, fees, levies and assessments to be paid by regulated members and applicants with respect to registration, practice permits and late payment fees under this Act or the bylaws and costs, fees, levies and assessments for any accreditation, review, appeal, thing or service provided by the Institute under this Act or the bylaws; - (l) respecting the publication and distribution of information described in sections 52(6) and 92(1); - (m) respecting the approval of bylaws; - (n) respecting the development of or adoption of a code of ethics and standards of practice. - (2) The Regulations Act does not apply to bylaws under this section.